-Do interlocking garage floor tiles get dirty?
+Do Garage floor tiles get Very dirty?

 This might seem like a silly question at first.
-Of course the tiles get dirty, but they don’t get dirty in the way that you may think.
+Of course, the tiles get dirty, but they don’t get dirty in the way that you may think.

 Cleaning and maintenance tips

-The first is a dust mop.
-Because the dirt and dust that routinely collects in a garage sits on top of the tile, a dust mop works very well for wiping up the light stuff on a regular basis.
-This is especially true for the darker colors, such as black and dark gray, that tend to show dust and foot prints more than other colors.
+A dust mop works very well for wiping up light stuff on a regular basis.
+This is especially true for darker colors, such as black and dark gray.
+They tend to show dust and footprints more than other colors.

 Best cleaning products for interlocking tiles

-Another product that does a great job is waterless wash concentrates that detailers use for cars.
-Use just 1 ounce of concentrate to 2 gallons of water.
-These waterless cleaners will not streak or leave a residue and will leave your interlocking tiles looking shiny clean.
+Another product that does a great job is the waterless wash concentrates that detailers use for cars.
+Use just 2 ounces of concentrate to 2 gallons of water.
+This one by 3D is a great value and does a good job.

 RaceDeck cleaning kit

 Their Restore solution is particularly interesting.
-According to RaceDeck, it’s an acrylic solution that you mop on after cleaning that will bring back the life and shine to high traffic areas of your floor.
+According to RaceDeck, it’s an acrylic solution that you mop on after cleaning that will bring back the life and shine to high-traffic areas of your floor.
 We have not had the chance to try it out ourselves, but we have heard positive feedback from consumers who have used Restore.

-When we contacted RaceDeck they said their cleaning kit line was designed to be used on all RaceDeck polypropylene tile products as well as similar interlocking tile floor products from their subsidiary company Big Floors.
-When asked about using their product on interlocking tiles from other manufacturers, they suggested contacting the manufacturer first to check for compatibility.
+When we contacted RaceDeck, they said their cleaning kit line was designed to be used on all RaceDeck polypropylene tile products as well as similar interlocking tile floor products from their subsidiary company Big Floors.

-If you are ever unsure about what products to use or how to spot clean a particular contaminant on the tile, always test it first in a small area or consult the manufacturer.
+If you are ever unsure about what products to use or how to spot-clean a particular contaminant on the tile, always test it first in a small area or consult the manufacturer.

 Knowing how to clean interlocking floor tiles can make a big difference in how happy you are with your garage floor.
-If you follow these cleaning and maintenance tips you should have a worry free floor that will look great for years to come.
+If you follow these cleaning and maintenance tips, you should have a worry-free floor that will look great for years to come.

 Regarding cleaning of polypropylene floor tiles, I did a little experiment with a “magic eraser” type of sponge on my Racedeck Tuffshield floor.
 Had some cutoff leftovers in black and white.
 DON’T DO IT.
 The mild abrasive texture of the sponge took the finish right off the black tiles, completely dulling it.
 Not very noticeable on the white but basically would ruin the black finish.
 Stick with mild microfiber towels or non abrasive sponges and cleaning solutions as mentioned in the above article.